NASA-AMMOS/slim/docs/guides/software-lifecycle/security/security-scanning/README.md

 #### Steps
 1. **Workflow Creation**
    - The first step is to create a `codeql.yaml` workflow file in the `.github/workflows` directory to define the GitHub action.
-Copy and paste the below while ensuring the correct branch of your codebase is referenced.
-For example (from the [Slim Python Starter Kit](https://github.com/NASA-AMMOS/slim-starterkit-python/blob/main/.github/workflows/codeql.yml)):
+Copy and paste the below to your new file while ensuring the correct branch of your codebase is referenced.
+For example, the following configuration scans for CodeQL security and quality checks for Python language code.
+Note: a version of the below is also available through the [SLIM Python Starter Kit](https://github.com/NASA-AMMOS/slim-starterkit-python/blob/main/.github/workflows/codeql.yml):
    - This workflow is based on the default CodeQL workflow file with three modifications:
       1. Under the *Initialize CodeQL* step, the `queries` entity has been added to enable all of the available security queries
       2. A new *Post-Process Output* step has been added to generate a CSV output file that may be easily ingested by other systems